baptistemanson/rust-pathfinder/README.md

 If I ever reach a state where I can start the game, select which action I want to do with my character, and finish the encounter, it will be mission accomplished.
 I have no ambition whatsoever around this project.
 It's just for fun.

-## Sprite subproject

-- [x] finish Bindable trait, BindGroup for binding position, and refactor the whole thing.
-      --> will have to raise exception if the binding group doesnt follow the pipeline layout somehow later. or consume pipeline when building?
-- [x] autogenerate vertex layout from struct via a macro
-- [x] create a struct to manage a sprite atlas
-- [ ] load a demo sprite atlas
-- [ ] position 2 sprites

-## State and Animation Subproject

-- [ ] extract state of the app outside the renderers
-- [ ] create a notion of scene + resource manager to switch resources (check other frameworks for inspiration)
-- [ ] create an animation kernel
-- [ ] check with Cheng how he would do it
-- [ ] add smooth move
-- [ ] plug to rule engine via action descriptors

-## Vignette shader

-- [ ] create a renderer that vignettes / tilde shift the viewport at the end

-## Text renderer Subproject

-- [ ] render text in boxes
-- [ ] make them scrollable?
-- [ ] make a click detector with a button class

-## UI subproject

-- [ ] implement the true game UI, with a map, units, text log, and actions panel.
-Just take BG's layout, it proved it is good.

 ## Graphics

 - [x] allow render dimension to be different from tile atlas